Gissio/radpro/docs/manual.md

 ## Communications

-To communcate with Rad Pro through a serial port or ST-LINK dongle through SWD, check out the [description of the communications protocol](comm.md).
+To communicate with Rad Pro through a serial port or ST-LINK dongle through SWD, read the [communications protocol description](comm.md).